-The purpose of the alignment is that the strategic goals / intents and priorities are reinforced at every level of the school, and therefore ensure progress and sustainability.
+The purpose of the alignment is that the strategic goals / intents and priorities are reinforced at every level of the school and therefore ensure progress and sustainability.

 7 This is the Annual Report including the statement of variance; previously called the analysis of variance.
-These are available on our website 2023 2022 2021 our Vision Kia kōtahi ai te piki ake, kia ike We grow together to achieve o mahara o neherā; Kia aratakina āi knowledge our past; Inspire our pres - itrategic Intents We will give effect to Te Tirit Waitangi. upport all taiohi / yo to reach for their pot - eryone, so they are sat ged for who they are. itrategic Priorities Our curriculum and other programm promote equity and excellence. earners' strengths, needs ar will be valued. nd whānau A safe, inclusive enviro belonging for all. onment creates a sense of Culturally responsive relationships ar are at the centre of our work with ou community. : local curriculum will set the ns for future-focused success ople.
-10 Understanding of our whenua and h narratives are nurtured. staff will reflect and develop al capabilities for continuou: ent. -1-1 gement and collaboration in our community.
-Success leasures We achieve equity in valued outcom including cultural capabilities and a We will see, hear, and feel how cult responsive practice strengthens below ualifications. learner, an and needs urally nigh expectations for every of ad we are responsive to thei s. earners are positively engag r strengths discrimination and bul where reporting and s ere diversity is celebrated, lying are not tolerated, and eeking help is normalised. f activities and opportunities identify.
-Alongside mana whenua, we will ur local histories and Te Tiriti o Waitang nderstand i.
-Professiona pathways are aspirational and well where involvement is r celebrated.
-Of kaimahi We strengthen partne ecognised, and success is rships and we see more Our Manaakitanga Whanaungatanga Mātauranga Whakamana Whakapono Tikanga Values We build connected and collaborative relationships.
-We deepen our knowle and understanding empower learning to supporting identity and We are honest and si integrity in all we d
+These are available on our website

+Strategic Plan 2024 - 2025

+Kia kōtahi ai te piki ake, kia ikeike rawa ki te taumata We grow together to achieve one's true potential.

+Our Mission

+Kia mahara o neherā; Kia aratakina āianei; Hei waihanga ā mua Acknowledge our past; Inspire our present; Transform our future.

+Strategic Intents

+We will give effect to Te Tiriti o Waitangi.
+We will support all taiohi / young people to reach for their potential.
+We will value everyone, so they are safe and acknowledged for who they are.

+Our curriculum and other programmes will promote equity and excellence.

+Culturally responsive relationships and pedagogy are at the centre of our work with our community.

+Understanding of our whenua and historical narratives are nurtured. Ākonga / learners' strengths, needs and whānau aspirations will be valued.

+Our holistic local curriculum will set the foundations for future-focused success for taiohi / young people.

+Kaimahi / staff will reflect and develop their professional capabilities for continuous improvement.
+A safe, inclusive environment creates a sense of belonging for all.

+Achievement, progress, and success will be recognised for all in our school community.

+Opportunities for engagement and collaboration strengthen connection in our community.

+Success Measures

+We achieve equity in valued outcomes, including cultural capabilities and qualifications.

+We will see, hear, and feel how culturally responsive practice strengthens belonging and identify.

+Alongside mana whenua, we will understand local histories and Te Tirifi o Waitangi.
+We have high expectations for every ākonga / learner, and we are responsive to their strengths and needs.

+Akonga / learners are positively engaged, and their future pathways are aspirational and well supported.

+Professional development and growth of kaimahi (staff) are promoted, valued and evident.
+We have a culture where diversity is celebrated, discrimination and bullying are not tolerated, and where reporting and seeking help is normalised.

+We provide a range of activities and opportunities where involvement is recognised, and success is celebrated.

+We strengthen partnerships and we see more whanau and community involvement.

+Our Tikanga Values

+Manaakitanga

+Everyone belongs, everyone matters, everyone has potential.

+Whanaungatanga

+We build connected and collaborative relationships.

+Mātauranga

+We deepen our knowledge and understanding to empower learning.

+Whakamana

+We build each other up, supporting identity and enhancing mana.

+Whakapono

+We are honest and show integrity in all we do.